 As an ex-protestant, I can honestly tell you that I went through several phases before the rosary became my favorite prayer.

-At first it was a challenge to memorize the words, but with a little time “Hail Mary” rolled off my lips as easy as “Our Father”.
+At first it was a challenge to memorize the scripture, but with a little time “Hail Mary full of grace” rolled off my lips as easy as “Our Father/Lord’s Prayer”.
 Taking small steps and working on a phrase here and there and it became second nature.

-Until the Hail Mary was memorized it as not easy to meditate on the Mysteries, but once it happened, I found it easier to meditate on the Mysteries because my mind was not bouncing around like a tree full of monkeys.
+Until the Scripture was memorized it as not easy to meditate on the mysteries of Jesus’s life, but once it happened, I found it easier to meditate on the Mysteries because my mind was not bouncing around like a tree full of monkeys.

 The next phase was the Mysteries themselves.
 Each of the 20 mysteries slowly became strong sign posts or milestones in the life of Jesus.
-After 20 mysteries you have reviewed some of the highest and lowest point of Christ life with little time for the wild monkeys to pull you back to a broken car or the next chore to run.
+After 20 mysteries you have reviewed some of the highest and lowest point of Christ life with little the anxieties of life.

 It takes about 20 minutes to pray one set of mysteries.
-It can take 60-80 minutes to pray all four sets of the mysteries.
+It can take 80-90 minutes to pray all four sets of the mysteries.
+I have heard that St. Padre Pio said over 30 rosaries a day.

 Here are some explanations of the more common “issues” people might have with the rosary.